joeappleton18/solen-open-day/README.md

 ### Extra Work

-- See if you can update the text, change the speed of the animation, an change the background color.
+- See if you can update the text, change the speed of the animation, and change the background color.